Kristina01111000/4Einstitute/README.md

 - Make pages for different element activities -> ask about this at next meeting, make a sample for fire - from the scorecard?

 - Make a page for the documentary on this site
-- Administrator email @ site is done, and forwards to me
-- set up contact page now
+- Administrator email @ site is done, and forwards to me, set up contact page by next meeting